CVI-SZU/FineMotion/README.md

 ## Dataset

-We released our dataset in the author's official repository, please visit [FineMotion_release](https://github.com/BizhuWu/FineMotion).
+The dataset can be found in [FineMotion_release](https://github.com/BizhuWu/FineMotion).